aarongustafson/aaron-gustafson.com/source/_posts/2016-10-17-progressive-misconceptions.markdown

 ## What’s graceful degradation?

 *Graceful degradation* assumes that an experience is going to be worse on older, less capable browsers and devices.
 To address potential problems, it recommends that developers take steps to avoid throwing errors—JavaScript or otherwise—for their users.
-Under this philosophy, egregious errors may be addressed or a developer may chose to block certain browsers from accessing the content if they are known to have problems with it.
-We saw this often with Flash-only sites, but it wasn’t limited to them.
+Under this philosophy, a developer can take a range of approaches ranging from making everything work perfectly in down-level browsers to only addressing egregious errors or even chosing to block certain browsers from accessing the content if they are known to have problems.
+We saw this latter approach often with Flash-only sites, but it wasn’t limited to them.
 I used <a href="#2016-10-17-1">this "roadblock" example from Kodak.com</a> in [my book](http://adaptivewebdesign.info/):

 <figure id="fig-2016-10-17-1" class="media-container">{% adaptive_image /i/posts/2016-10-17/kodak-roadblock.png %}</figure>

 Overall, graceful degradation is about risk avoidance.
-The problem was that it created a climate on the Web where we, as developers, were actively denying access to services (e.g., people’s bank accounts) because we deemed a particular browser (or browsers) too difficult to work with.
+The problem was that it created a climate on the Web where we, as developers, got comfortable with the idea of denying access to services (e.g., people’s bank accounts) because we deemed a particular browser (or browsers) too difficult to work with.
 Or, in many cases, we just didn’t have the time or budget (or both) to address the broadest number of browsers.
 It’s kind of hard to reconcile the challenge of cross-browser development in 2003 with what we are faced with today as we were only really dealing with 2-3 browsers back then, but you need to remember that standards support was far worse at the time.

 ## So what’s progressive enhancement?

 In his talk, Steve upended the generally shared perspective that older browsers deserved a worse experience because they were less technically capable.
 He asked us to look beyond the browsers and the technologies in play and focus on the user experience, challenging us to design inclusive experiences that would work in the broadest of scenarios.
 He asked that we focus on the content and core tasks in a given interface and then enhance the experience when we could.
 We accomplish this by layering experiences on top of one another, hence “progressive enhancement”.

+What’s particularly interesting about this approach is that it is still technically graceful degradation because all of the interfaces do gracefully fall back to a usable state.
+But it’s graceful degradation at its best, focused on delivering a good experience to everyone.
+No excuses.

 To give a simple example, consider a form field for entering your email address.
 If we were to mark it up like this